ciandm/todo-list-challenge/README.md

 ### Build and deploy the application
 ---

-**Please note**: This project is hooked up to Firebase, using environment variables that you will not find when you clone this project.
-Therefore, it is probably best to test the project through the live site.

 Follow the steps below to clone, build and deploy this application:
 1. Clone this repo
 ```